Written by: Olivia Easterbrooks-Dick, MS, OTR/L, Abbey Craig MS, OTR/L, Emily Lesher, MS-CCC-SLP and Jaymie Stavdal MS, OTR/L

 - Identify and describe the need for school readiness services for children with sensory processing and integration challenges.

-- Describe the value and need for the collaboration of OT and SLP to promote school readiness in preschool-age children.
+- Identify the value and need for the collaboration of OT and SLP to promote school readiness in preschool-age children.

 - Apply practical information provided in this self-study to develop a school readiness group with a sensory-motor and language focus.